 Ash Sakula has experience of creating flexible, characterful co-working spaces with room to be hermetic, to brainstorm, to pitch, to conference call and to hold large gatherings in conducive surroundings.
 We are fascinated by the way in which space can be bought by the day, double-used and adapted to changing uses, bringing the management of space ever-closer to its design.
 Whilst start-up communities in the US, UK and Australia have led in developing these spaces, the model is disseminating rapidly as the property industry jumps into this more granular and agile space game.

-Making workspace where creative businesses thrive in a former police station in Colchester.
+Studio workspace where artists and makers thrive in a former police station in Colchester.

 Creatively injecting new life into an unloved building.

 A building designed to support, enable and celebrate carnival arts.

 Opening a new chapter for Cardiff’s radical cultural hub.